tomwhartung/seeourminds.com-bootstrap/README.md

 ## Step 4.
 Edit important files to get a hello-world-type view working

+Make the following edits:

+1. Add routes to content/urls.py, so that visitors are "taken to" views.index
+2. Edit content/views.py
+3. Edit Site/urls.py, so that we use the routes in content/urls.py
+4. Edit Site/settings.py , adding "content" as one of the "INSTALLED_APPS" and commenting out the db stuff for now

 ## Step 5.
 Add in the html5boilerplate (initializr-responsive) code